2 October 2017

 Typical problem #6: making it too complicated

-ISO 9001 does not need to be complicated: the easier the ISO 9001 documentation is to follow and understand, the better the resulting QMS.
+ISO 9001 does not need to be complicated: the easier the documentation is to follow and understand, the better the resulting QMS.
 There are countless possible causes for overly complicated and bureaucratic Quality Management Systems.
 This includes the problems mentioned above, along with inflexible auditors, bad examples, bad documentation templates and bad training.